s-fleck/lgr/README.md

 The internal architecture of Yog stable and tested.
 The current development focus is on completing the documentation, and adding new appenders so that yog has user-visible advantages over existing logging frameworks for R.
-A first CRAN release is planned for roughly April 2019.
+A first CRAN release is planned for roughly April 2019 (at the latest).

 ## Dependencies